guxiaobo/calcite-json-adapter/README.md

 LocalDateTime (mapped as TIMESTAMP)

-Sub-objects with the same key under different JSONObjects in the same List (table) must be the same JAVA type, otherwise an IllegalArgumentException will be thrown when executing queries.
+Sub-objects with the same key under different inner map objects in the same List (table) must be the same JAVA type, otherwise an IllegalArgumentException will be thrown when executing queries.

 The DefaultMetadataProvider infers columns and their types from the data itself, it will merge all valid sub-object's keys to the full column list of the mapped table.